yaheya/yaheya.github.io/content/post/closing-bell-06272022.md

 As bad as [this year] has been for investors, the good news is previous years that were down at least 15% at the midway point to the year saw the final six months higher every single time, with an average return of nearly 24%,” LPL Financial chief market strategist [Ryan Detrick](https://lplresearch.com/2022/06/22/3-reasons-it-is-so-bad-it-is-good/) noted earlier this week.

-A certainly hope Ryan is correct.
+I certainly hope Ryan is correct.
 Vix remaining below 28 is encouraging as well.
 At the end there are real FUD exists in market, and I predict if the fear gage does not go down, we will not see sustainable market recovery.
 The operative term here is "sustainable".

 **Strategy** : Look for short term gains; hold on to the long term securities.